-Our results show that superconductivity in electrical devices can be realised and detected under TEM-comparable conditions.
-This capability paves the way for future correlative low-temperature TEM studies, in which structural, spectroscopic, and transport information can be acquired from the same specimen with minimal environmental perturbations.
+Our results show that superconductivity in electrically contacted devices can be realized and detected in the TEM.
+This capability paves the way for future correlative low-temperature TEM studies in which structural, spectroscopic, and transport information can be acquired from the same specimen.